Ricky Stenhouse Jr.: 2020–present: JTG Daugherty Racing

 On October 16, 2019, JTG Daugherty Racing announced Stenhouse would drive for them in 2020.
 On December 2, 2019, JTG Daugherty Racing announced that Stenhouse would be driving the 47 car, moving Ryan Preece to the 37.

 On February 9, 2020, Stenhouse got off to a fast start by winning the pole for the Daytona 500.

 Stenhouse Jr. narrowly lost the 2020 GEICO 500 to Ryan Blaney, spinning Aric Almirola about a hundred yards from the finish line, and nearly winning but coming up .007 short.
 Stenhouse scored three top fives and four top tens throughout the season, and all top fives came in the first half of the regular season.

 Stenhouse started the 2023 season by winning the 2023 Daytona 500, his third career victory.
-This win likely puts him in the playoffs for the first time since 2017.
+This win put him in the playoffs for the first time since 2017.
+Stenhouse was eliminated after the Round of 16.

+Stenhouse began the 2024 season with a 31st place DNF at the 2024 Daytona 500.
+At the 2024 NASCAR All-Star Race, he was sent to the outside wall by Kyle Busch on lap 2.
+After the race, Stenhouse attacked Busch in the garage area, triggering a brawl between the drivers and their pit crew.
+NASCAR later fined Stenhouse US$75,000 for the incident; in addition, his father, Ricky Stenhouse Sr., was suspended indefinitely while team mechanic Clint Myrick was suspended for eight races and tuner Keith Matthews was suspended for four races for their involvement in the fight.
+Stenhouse Sr.'s suspension was lifted on September 24.
+Despite mediocre finishes that left him out of playoff contention, Stenhouse won at Talladega after beating Brad Keselowski by .006 seconds.

+Stenhouse began the 2025 season with an 18th-place finish at the 2025 Daytona 500.
+Despite a promising start to the season in which he scored ten top 20 finishes in the first 15 races and climbed as high as 13th in the points standings, he ultimately struggled during the latter half of the regular season, missing the playoffs and ending the season 30th in the final standings with only three top ten finishes.

 Sprint car and midget racing

 Outside of NASCAR, Stenhouse is a car owner and part-time competitor in sprint car and midget racing.
 In 2012, he formed Stenhouse Jr. Racing and fielded the No. 41 car for Jason Johnson in the American Sprint Car Series (ASCS).
 In 2017, he partnered with Matt Wood to form Stenhouse Jr.-Wood Racing and fielded the No. 17 car for driver Joey Saldana in the World of Outlaws sprint car series.

 After his first NASCAR Cup Series win at Talladega in May 2017, Stenhouse became one of only eight drivers to have won in the NASCAR Cup Series as well as in the USAC Silver Crown, National Sprint Car, and National Midget series, joining Mario Andretti, A. J. Foyt, Jeff Gordon, Kyle Larson, Ryan Newman, Ken Schrader, and Tony Stewart.